Football clubs

 1938 - 2014

-The newly formed club won the East Sussex League at their first attempt in 1938-39 and went onto compete for the 1939-40 season, which saw the league split into Eastern and Western Sections.
-The club returned after the Second World War and won the league another five teams in the following six seasons, they became founder members of Division Two of the Sussex County League in 1952.
+The newly formed Rye United won the East Sussex League at their first attempt in 1938–39 and competed in the 1939–40 season, which was split into Eastern and Western Sections.

-Football made a return to Rye in 2016 following the formation of Rye Town who entered Division One of the East Sussex League ahead of the 2016-17 season.
-The new club played in the old club colours of red and black and used the Salts as their home pitch, though they have since moved to Rye Rugby Club.
+In 2016, football returned to the town with the formation of Rye Town, who entered Division One of the East Sussex League for the 2016–17 season.
+The new club adopted Rye United’s traditional red and black colours and initially played at The Salts before relocating to Rye Rugby Club.

 See also: An article about Rye Town by David Bauckham on his website.